What is Restorative Justice (RJ)?

 - Doing harm creates obligations and liabilities;

-- Moving forward from dispute towards a sustainable solution involves the community.
+- Moving forward from a dispute towards a sustainable solution involves the community.

 Criminal justice asks the questions: